dambrosbruno/dambrosbruno/README.md

 ## Who I am:
 - 👋 Hi, I’m @dambrosbruno
-- 👀 I’m interested in social sciences, politics, music, brazilian jiu jitsu and programming
+- 👀 I’m interested in social sciences, politics, music, brazilian jiu jitsu and data science
-- 🌱 I’m currently learning how to be a software developer and being a good lover (this last one is hardeeeer!)
+- 🌱 I’m currently learning how to be a data analyst and being a good lover (this last one is hardeeeer!)
-- 💞️ I’m looking for collaborating on projects which have something to do with education, politics, social sciences
+- 💞️ I’m looking for collaborating on projects which have something to do with public security, geolocation and music
 - 📫 How to reach me: it is easy: give me a hug and look into my eyes :-))

 ## Languages: